sadeghhosseinzadeh/R-for-Econometrics/README.md

  1. Principles of Programming
  2. R Fundamentals
  3. Matrices and How to Work with Them
- 4. Data Frames and How to Work with Them:
+ 4. Data Frames and How to Work with Them